Clicky

 The beauty of a Bluetooth Speaker is that you can take it with you when you get off the watercraft or hang around the pool.
 It won’t’ matter where you go, even if you beach the watercraft or chill on the water, you’ll have a Battery Powered Bluetooth Speaker to keep the music going.

-Try to get the Bluetooth speakers that are waterproof because that is where it will be used most often.
-Another key factor is looking for speakers that are sand-proof too.
+Try to get the Bluetooth ones that are waterproof because that is where it will be used most often.
+Another key factor is looking for sound-systems that are sand-proof too.
 This should not be hard as there are many options for Bluetooth portable speakers these days.

 But it will not be the loudest option.
 If you want loud, then you need to go with the custom install that we talk about below.
 If cost and ease of install are the main concerns then go with the Bluetooth portable speakers like these here…